Information post AstraZeneca (Vaxzevria) vaccine

-For symptoms which are not urgent, you can see your regular healthcare provider (usually your GP).
-If we are your regular GP – you can make an appointment to see us (the way you usually would) – however if you only came here for the vaccination please make an appointment with your regular GP as they will know your past history best.
+For symptoms that are not urgent, you can see your regular healthcare provider (usually your GP).
+If we are your regular GP – you can make an appointment to see us (the way you usually would) – however, if you only came here for the vaccination please make an appointment with your regular GP as they will know your past history best.

 Thrombosis with thrombocytopenia syndrome (TTS)

 The AstraZeneca (Vaxzevria) vaccine appears to be associated with a rare side effect called thrombosis with thrombocytopenia syndrome (TTS).